mattermost/mattermost-developer-documentation/site/content/internal/onboarding/_index.md

     - Server Performance (optional)

 ### Meetings and Accounts
-  - You manager should notice people ops to about adding you to all the appropriate developer meetings
+  - You manager should notify `people-ops` and have you added to all appropriate meetings
   - DevOps to setup various accounts as needed
     - email `@mattermost.com`
       - Add to email groups